Leody Taveras Player Props: Rangers vs. Padres

 Leody Taveras At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 31st, his on-base percentage ranks 84th, and he is 60th in the league in slugging.
+- Among the qualifying batters in MLB play, he ranks 30th in batting average, 87th in on-base percentage, and 62nd in slugging.

-- In 28 games this year (31.5%), Taveras has picked up an RBI, and in 13 of those games (14.6%) he had two or more.
-He has also driven in three or more of his team's runs in seven contests.
+- Taveras has driven home a run in 28 games this season (31.1%), including more than one RBI in 14.4% of his games and producing three or more of his team's runs on seven occasions..

-- He has scored in 36 of 89 games this year, and more than once 11 times.
+- In 36 of 90 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.